 Leadership teams often focus on improvements at the single team or departmental level.
 However, if we improve how work is done within just a single department or with a single process, we end up improving our own area while sometimes inadvertently making things worse for other teams and/or the organization as a whole.
 Karen Martin and Mike Osterling’s aptly titled book Value Stream Mapping calls this effect sub-optimization:

-Sub-optimization: When you make an improvement to one component of a system while ignoring the effects that change on the other components.
+Sub-optimization: When you make an improvement to one component of a system while ignoring the effects on the other components.
 A seemingly important improvement could cause the overall work system to perform more poorly.
 For example, if one department successfully reduces its turnaround time, but the fast output merely causes a larger queue and/or more work for the downstream department, the improvement may have a negative impact on the performance of the overall system.

 By focusing one level higher – at the value stream – we can achieve improvement across the organization and to the overall customer experience.
 Mapping value streams requires many teams working together, so the entire organization understands where gaps, misunderstandings, disconnects, unnecessary steps, and redundancies reside.
 This exercise helps siloed departments focus outward to the customer rather than inward.
 By mapping how we bring value to our customers, we also help our organization have more collaborative, impactful conversations around how to work and improve together.